Aims and Objectives of the Association

 The constitution of the Breast and Prostate Cancer Association of Queensland Inc espouses the following aims and objectives:

-- to provide care and support services directly for persons suffering from Breast Cancer or Prostate Cancer
+(a) provide care and support services directly for persons suffering from breast cancer;

-- to improve care and treatment services provided for persons suffering from Breast Cancer or Prostate Cancer
+(b) improve care and treatment services provided for persons suffering from breast cancer;

-- to provide counselling and support services for the families suffering from Breast Cancer or Prostate Cancer
+(c) provide counselling and support services for the families of persons suffering from breast cancer;

-Pammie Ellem will be studying how breast care nurses deliver services in a rural and regional setting.
+Pammie Ellem has completed her studying on how breast care nurses deliver services in a rural and regional setting.
 The aim of this research project is to identify standards for breast care nurses and establish information and network links for Breast Care nurses.
-The project is anticipated to be funded for three years at a cost of $25,000 per year.

 Funding of research

-Over the last five years the BCAQ has provided $95,000 funding for a research grant for annual employment of a Breast Care Nurse for the Royal Australasian College of Surgeons - Randomised Control Trial between Sentinel Node Biopsy and Axillary Clearance research, as lead by Dr Neil Wetzig at the Wesley Institute of Research.
+BCAQ provided $95,000 funding for a research grant for annual employment of a Breast Care Nurse for the Royal Australasian College of Surgeons - Randomised Control Trial between Sentinel Node Biopsy and Axillary Clearance research, as lead by Dr Neil Wetzig at the Wesley Institute of Research.
 The aim of this research was for the surgical management of breast cancer patients.

 Dr Geoff Beadle - $5,000 was invested in Dr Beadle's research: "Life after Breast Cancer" as study into what are the long term effects of treatment for breast cancer patients 10 years + post diagnosis.
 Dr Beadle is looking at how treatments effect the health of patients long term.